Cherokee Nation Chief Chuck Hoskin Jr. announces he has COVID

-Cherokee Nation Chief Chuck Hoskin Jr. announced Tuesday he is in isolation after testing positive for COVID-19.
+Cherokee Nation Principal Chief Chuck Hoskin Jr. in isolation after testing positive for COVID-19, he announced Tuesday.

 Hoskin's family had already begun isolating late last week after a confirmed COVID exposure, he said in a news release.